A Fast, Analytic Empirical Model of the Gaia Data Release 3 Astrometric Orbit Catalog Selection Function: Results

 Although the previous paragraphs treats the constraints on Sun+BHs separately from RG+BHs separately, in reality these constraints are related, as Sun-like stars will eventually evolve into red giants.
 Because the evolutionary timescale of the red giant phase is only a $\sim 10\%$ of a star's main sequence lifetime, the number of RG+BHs should also be a few percent of the number of Sun+BH binaries in a given period range.
-This is in tension with the results for the $1000 < P_{orb} < 2000$ range, as our model predicts more RG+BH binaries than Sun+BH binaries.
-This is because the empirical filter that removes long-period solutions probabilistically places an upper limit on the number of solutions.
-For sources that pass the $\ruwe\ > 1.4$ and $\varpi/\sigma_\varpi > 20,000 \textrm{ days}/P_{orb}$ filters, this limit is $\sim 4\%$ for $1000 < P_{orb} < 2000$.
-Because of this, the number of RG+BHs in Table~\ref{tab:n_bhs} is probably an overestimate.
+This is generally consistent with the results we find.
+For the $400 < P_{orb} < 1000$ day range, we only have upper limits for RG+BH and Sun+BH binaries and so this is not particularly constraining.
+For the $1000 < P_{orb} < 1500$ day range, this implies that the number of RG+BH binaries are likely on the lower side of the estimated range, and for the Sun+BH binaries, the number of systems will be close to the upper limit and they just barely managed to escape inclusion in the NSS astrometric orbits catalog.

 In comparison, \cite{El-Badry:2023a} estimated $\sim 40,000$ low mass star + BH binaries with $100 < P_{orb} < 300$ days with the Galaxy, and an upper limit of 4,000 binaries for $400 < P_{orb} < 1000$ days, also assuming a logarithmically flat orbital period distribution.
 We suspect the difference is due to how \cite{El-Badry:2023a} estimated $\varpi/\sigma_\varpi$ and $a_0/\sigma_{a_0}$ to model the \emph{Gaia} DR3 selection.
 Because of this, their effective search volume is smaller, leading to a higher occurrence rate than in this work.